Rethinking the Vulnerability of Concept Erasure and a New Method: Background

 \subsection{Prompt Tuning}

-Manipulating prompts to elicit specific behaviors from language models, also known as prompt tuning, is an important topic in Natural Language Processing research. \citet{ebrahimiHotFlipWhiteboxAdversarial2018} introduced HotFlip, generating adversarial examples through minimal character-level flips guided by gradients.
-Extending this, \citet{wallaceUniversalAdversarialTriggers2021} developed Universal Adversarial Triggers—input-agnostic token sequences optimized by using a first order taylor-expansion around the current token to select candidate tokens for exact evaluation. \citet{shinAutoPromptElicitingKnowledge2020} presented AutoPrompt, which uses this algorithm to automatically generate prompts for various use cases.
-Addressing the lack of fluency in these prompts, \citet{shiHumanReadablePrompt2022} introduced FluentPrompt, incorporating fluency constraints and using Langevin Dynamics combined with Projected Stochastic Gradient Descent, where projection is done onto the set of token embeddings.

-\citet{wenHardPromptsMade2023} developed PEZ, an algorithm inspired by FluentPrompt.
-It allows for prompt creation in both text-to-text and text-to-image applications.
-In text-to-image models, \citet{galImageWorthOne2022} applied Textual Inversion, learning ``pseudo-words'' in the embedding space to capture specific visual concepts.
-Further advancements include GBDA \cite{guoGradientbasedAdversarialAttacks2021}, enabling gradient-based optimization over token distributions using the Gumbel-Softmax reparametrizaton \cite{jangCategoricalReparameterizationGumbelsoftmax2017} to stay on the probability simplex, and ARCA \cite{jonesAutomaticallyAuditingLarge2023}, optimizing discrete prompts via an improvement to AutoPrompt.
+Manipulating prompts to elicit specific behaviors from language models, also known as prompt tuning, is an important topic in Natural Language Processing research. \cite{ebrahimiHotFlipWhiteboxAdversarial2018} introduced HotFlip, generating adversarial examples through minimal character-level flips guided by gradients.
+Extending this, \cite{wallaceUniversalAdversarialTriggers2021} developed Universal Adversarial Triggers—input-agnostic token sequences optimized by using first order Taylor-expansion around the current token to select candidate tokens for exact evaluation. \cite{shinAutoPromptElicitingKnowledge2020} presented AutoPrompt, designed to automatically generate prompts for various use cases.
+Addressing the lack of fluency in these prompts, \cite{shiHumanReadablePrompt2022} introduced FluentPrompt, incorporating fluency constraints and using Langevin Dynamics combined with Projected Stochastic Gradient Descent, where projection is done onto the set of token embeddings. \cite{wenHardPromptsMade2023} developed PEZ, an algorithm inspired by FluentPrompt, allowing for prompt creation in both text-to-text and text-to-image applications.
+In text-to-image models, \cite{galImageWorthOne2022} applied Textual Inversion, learning "pseudo-words" in the embedding space to capture specific visual concepts.
+Further advancements include GBDA \cite{guoGradientbasedAdversarialAttacks2021}, enabling gradient-based optimization over token distributions using the Gumbel-Softmax reparametrizaton \cite{jangCategoricalReparameterizationGumbelsoftmax2017} to stay on the probability simplex, GCG \cite{zouUniversalTransferableAdversarial2023} and ARCA \cite{jonesAutomaticallyAuditingLarge2023}, optimizing discrete prompts via an improvement to AutoPrompt.
 ARCA will inspire our method.